-Violent and action-packed, the movie greatly benefits from an arresting lead performance from Michael B. Jordan.
+Violent and action-packed, Without Remorse greatly benefits from an arresting lead performance from Michael B. Jordan.
 Stream it when you need an extra dose of adrenaline in your life.

-The fact that Murphy and Arsenio Hall have great chemistry is no secret – and that connection stands the test of time.
 Coming 2 America is funny and comforting.
-In other words, it's perfect for fans of the original who want to see their favourite characters once again.
+It's perfect for fans of the original who want to see their favourite characters once again.

-Based on true events, The Mauritanian centres on Mohamedou Ould Slahi, who fights for freedom after being detained and imprisoned without charge by the US government for years.
+Mohamedou Ould Slahi fights for freedom after being detained and imprisoned without charge by the US government for years.

-With the help of a defence attorney and her associate, who are willing to go the extra mile, he might finally be able to see the outside of Guantanamo Bay.
-The story is heartbreaking and riveting.
+The Mauritanian is heartbreaking and riveting.
 If that's not reason enough to tune in, Jodie Foster and Tahar Rahim are excellent.